PabloGalazDavison/pablogalazdavison.github.io/index.md

 **Protein folding landscapes.**

-I am a computational and experimental biophysicist building a research program on protein folding: how a polypeptide reaches its native structure, why that process fails in disease, and how to help it externally.
-My work sits at the interface of native-centric simulation, energy-frustration analysis, and hands-on protein biophysics.
-I model the folding pathway, and then test the prediction at the bench.
+I am a computational and experimental biophysicist/biochemist modelling protein folding and their consequences.

 Currently a postdoctoral researcher at the Center for Bioinformatics, Simulation and Modeling (CBSM), Universidad de Talca, Chile.